 Reporting of side effects

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at:www.mhra.gov.uk/yellowcard.
-By reporting side effects you can help provide more information on the safety of this medicine.
+You can also report side effects directly via the Yellow Card Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store By reporting side effects you can help provide more information on the safety of this medicine.

-5. HOW TO STORE BUPIVACAINE & ADRENALINE INJECTION
+5. HOW TO STORE BUPIVACAINE AND ADRENALINE INJECTION

 Keep this medicine out of the sight and reach of children.